jquirke/objdebug/README.md

 # objdebug

-Hacked up tool I use to inspect Go object files for troubleshooting, bugfixing and learning.
+Hacked up tool I use to inspect Go (native) object files for troubleshooting, bugfixing and learning.
 Heavily dependent on Go internal packages.
 Fills a nice gap between nm, objdump, and debugger (dlv).

 Not maintained.